Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 • Onset of few chronic diseases in later life.

-According to WHO, over 45 million children in the world are supposed to face and different diseases which may be prevented.
+According to WHO, over 45 million children in the world may face different diseases which may be prevented easily.

 Growth & Development Stages